sef-global/sef-github-leaderboard/README.md

 `Payload URL` - Our Webhook url

-`Content type` - Our `application/json`
+`Content type` - `application/json`

 `Which events would you.. webhook?` - Select 'Let me select individual events.' & select `Pull requests`

-Now send a pull request to your repo to test.
+Now send a pull request to your repo and merge to test.

 Rejoice!!!